Urban, Community, and Regional Planning | Department of Geography and Geosciences | The University of Vermont(title)

 Maisie Melican

-Maisie, a current senior in the Geography Department, landed an internship with the Northwest Regional Planning Commission for summer 2023 and continued her work into the fall.
+Maisie, a current senior in the Geography and Geosciences Department, landed an internship with the Northwest Regional Planning Commission for the summer of 2023 and continued her work into the fall.
 Additionally, she has rejoined UVM’s Transportation Research Center as an undergraduate research assistant for Dr. Dana Rowangould’s study on flood resilience in Northeast Kingdom Vermont.
 Courses in Qualitative Research Methods (GEOG 2550) and Rural Geography (GEOG 2760) have been helpful in guiding Maisie’s work in these positions.

 Andrew Plumb